NHS continuing healthcare

-- The CCG will discuss with you what care and support you need - this could be at home or in a care home.
+- The CCG will discuss with you what care and support you need - this could relate to care at home or in a care home.

-- You will also have the right to ask for a Personal Health Budget, which can give you more choice over the services and care you receive.
-However, this can't be used to pay for care home fees.
+- You have the right to ask for a Personal Health Budget, which can give you more choice over the services and care you receive.
+However, this can't be used to pay care home fees.

 - If your care needs change in the future, your funding arrangements may also change.
 You have a right to challenge this decision.

 What happens if I’m not eligible for NHS continuing healthcare?